 \subsection{Effective Human Oversight of AI}

 Research discusses the nature of human oversight of AI, including the \textit{what}, \textit{when}, and \textit{who} of oversight.
-Regarding the \textit{what}, many forms of human-AI collaboration in principle involve some degree of human oversight.
+Regarding the \textit{what}, many forms of human-AI collaboration involve human oversight.
 Across a wide range of human-AI interaction use cases, humans monitor AI system outputs, check their accuracy, request explanations, adapt outputs, intervene when systems malfunction, or take over manual control in the event of failures \cite{lai_towards_2023, bansal_does_2021, Yurrita_2025, Ehsan_HCXAI_2022, Liao_questioningAI_2020, Tahaei_HCRAI_2023, liao2021human, Buccinca_motivation_2024}.
-In a more targeted sense, and following how emerging research has tentatively defined the concept \cite{sterz2024quest}, human oversight specifically refers to humans mitigating risks in AI operations \cite{mcbride_understanding_2011, enqvist_human_2023}.
-More concretely, oversight personnel are tasked with monitoring AI systems, detecting failures and malfunctions, identifying unsafe states, flagging inaccurate outputs, and recognizing outputs that may pose risks to fundamental human rights, such as discriminatory outputs \cite{sterz2024quest, langer_effective_2024, enqvist_human_2023}.
-Once such issues are detected, oversight personnel are expected to act in ways that effectively mitigate emerging risks \cite{langer_effective_2024, sterz2024quest}.
+In a more targeted sense, and following how emerging research has defined the concept \cite{sterz2024quest}, human oversight specifically refers to humans mitigating risks in AI operations \cite{mcbride_understanding_2011, enqvist_human_2023}.
+More concretely, oversight personnel should monitor AI systems, detect failures and malfunctions, identify unsafe states, flag inaccurate outputs, and recognize outputs that may pose risks to fundamental human rights, such as discriminatory outputs \cite{sterz2024quest, langer_effective_2024, enqvist_human_2023}.
+Once such issues are detected, oversight personnel are expected to act in ways that effectively mitigate risks \cite{langer_effective_2024, sterz2024quest}.
 This can involve taking over manual control, overwriting inaccurate or inadequate outputs \cite{Megdi2023_workwithandworkforAI}, or stopping AI operations and triggering intervention by other human stakeholders, such as developers who can adapt the system.
 Importantly, the AI system under oversight may be operated by another human who is not considered oversight personnel but a user of the system.
 For example, a patient using an AI chatbot for mental health support \cite{Wester2024_thischatbot} would be the user, while oversight personnel monitor the patient–AI interaction to detect risky situations (e.g., if the patient discusses suicidal behavior with the chatbot).